kingdinner/gameAPI/README.md

-# MindQuest API
+# MindQuest API And Rock, Paper, Scissors Multiplayer Game API
-MindQuest API is a backend application that provides endpoints to manage user data and game information for the MindQuest: The Puzzle Expedition game.
+##### MindQuest API is a backend application that provides endpoints to manage user data and game information for the MindQuest: The Puzzle Expedition game.

+##### Another API allows two players to play the classic game of Rock, Paper, Scissors.
+Players can create new games, make moves, and check the status of ongoing games.
+The game progress is saved in a local JSON file.

 ## Getting Started
 To get started with the API, follow the instructions below.